Most Decorated Paralympian in Canadian History

 Former Canadian Athlete of The Year

-Either in English or French, Chantal Petitclerc speaks about the stages of her life, the circumstances that brought her to become a wheelchair track & field athlete, her minor disappointments, and her major victories.
+Chantal Petitclerc shares her powerful story in this very inspiring keynote.
+In English or in French, Chantal speaks about the stages of her life.
+From the circumstances that lead her to wheelchair athletics, to her major victories, and challenges in between.

 Without preaching, she uses her story to illustrate the importance of perseverance.
 She will teach your audience the importance of having ambitious goals, visions and dreams.